mlecoz/CKTrendsAPI/README.md

 This repo is a playground of sorts containing the API code necessary for tracking the CloudKit database of "SampleDevApp."
 The code of this repo was eventually turned into a Carthage library (also in this repo, at SampleDevApp/Carthage/Build/iOS/CKTrendsAPI.framework) to be used in your app in conjunction with the app CKTrends.
-Alternatively, if dependencies are too much to deal with, you can download SampleDevApp/CKTrends.swift and SampleDevApp/CKTrendsUtilities.swift and add them to your project.
+Alternatively, if dependencies are too much to deal with, you can download SampleDevApp/CKTrends.swift and SampleDevApp/CKTrendsUtilities.swift and add them to your project manually.

 ## Overview
 1) Add the CKTrends API to your own project.
 (Note: If you're using Cocoapods in your project && you want to use the Carthage framework in this repo && Google Firebase is one of your